The general VAT rate is 25.5% as of 1 September 2024

 Paying a sum of money in advance

-If an advance is paid to the seller, the seller must report VAT for it relating to the tax period when payment was made.
+An advance payment means that the seller has received the payment before the service is provided to the customer.
+Whether a payment is considered an advance payment depends on when the money is available to the seller.
 If the seller is deemed as having received the advance before the VAT changes came into force, the VAT rate of 24% is applicable.

 Goods supplied or services provided on a continuous basis